 That’s why it’s so important that, as a digital marketer, you know how to track the success of your projects.
 Employers want to know you’ll spend their marketing dollars wisely, and that means spending time on channels you know are working and improving (or ditching) the ones that are underperforming.

 Marketing is a creative field, but you’ll still need technical chops to track and analyze data.
 If this sounds like a lot to master, we can help.
 In the Skillcrush Digital Marketing Blueprint, we break down these concepts step-by-step, plus get into the nitty-gritty details you’ll need to learn to get hired and succeed in your job.

 So, what are the best digital marketing jobs for someone just starting out?
-Here are some of the most common jobs you’ll notice cropping up on job boards that are available for beginners in the industry who are looking to start their marketing career:
+Here are some of the most common marketing positions you’ll notice cropping up on job boards that are available for beginners in the industry who are looking to start their marketing career:

 “Growth Marketer” is a related job title, though growth marketing roles are typically heavier on optimization and technical “hacks” that help companies grow faster without doing more.

-Content strategists are skilled at writing and editing, and may also need to be well-versed in SEO.
-At smaller companies, content strategists are sometimes in charge of social media, too.
+Content marketers are skilled at writing, editing, and copywriting, and may also need to be well-versed in SEO.
+At smaller companies, content strategists are sometimes in charge of social media marketing too.

 The job titles “Content Producer” and “Content Creator” are related, but typically mean you’ll focus on actually making the content versus setting the strategy, and those titles are sometimes about multimedia content and not just written content.

 Social Media Manager

 Social media managers, sometimes also called social media coordinators or social media specialists, do a lot more than check Facebook.
 In this role, you’ll set a strategy for growing and engaging a social media following, usually across multiple social media platforms.